Cinque Terre Travel Guide

 I recommend the train, as it’s the fastest and comes most frequently.
 The local train runs every half an hour in both directions through a series of tunnels dug into the mountains (left photo above).

 The platforms are quite short so sometimes it’s less crowded to get on from inside the tunnels.
 One way fares on the train cost €4 each way.
+You can buy train tickets for your trip here.

 Note: Train strikes in Italy aren’t uncommon.
 A strike hit during my visit and all local service was shut down, except for essential services 1x a hour which were quickly booked in advance.